ApiLogicServer/app_fiddle/readme.md

 cd /workspaces/app_fiddle
 ApiLogicServer create --project_name=todo --db_url=todo
 ```

+Then, run the server as above, using the Run Configuration for `Execute ToDo`.

 You can also try these other examples (be sure to `cd /workspaces/app_fiddle`; use the name below for both the _project_name_ and the _db_url_):

 * **chinook** - albums and artists